williamhill-lukaszjarzynski/Option1-Kubernetes/README.md

    # hpa - horizontal pod autoscaler  to auto scale Nginx based applications deployed in Kubernetes

-   # pdb - pod disruption budget service account
+   # pdb - pod disruption budget service account Specifying a Disruption Budget for your Application nginx

    in kubernetes cluster. (can be PaaS/MINIKUBE)